starmaid/starmaid/README.md

 if you havent seen [my website](https://starmaid.github.io), you should go there first

+- 📚 Trying to keep an active blog
+- 🤖 Writing Discord bots
+- 🎄 Advent of Code 2021
+- 🎥 Exploring glitch visuals

 <!--
 **starmaid/starmaid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.